bashhack/sesh/README.md

 ### 🐚 Subshell Features (AWS)

-When you run `sesh --service aws`, you enter a secure subshell with:
+When you run `sesh -service aws`, you enter a secure subshell with:

 #### Visual Indicators
 - Custom prompt showing active sesh session